 - UTCS CMYK Swatch Library for Adobe design applications (ASE)

-- UTCS RGB Swatch Library for web and screen design (ASE)
+- UTCS RGB Swatch Library for screen design (ASE)

 - UTCS CMYK Wordmark (EPS)

 - The ImageMagick suite is capable of all types of conversion and is installed on the CS UNIX machines.
 Using it is simple: convert originalfile.format newfile.newformat convert automatically determines the original file type from the file itself and chooses the output format based on the file extension you provide for the new file.